danieljharvey/website-face/posts/2018-11-17-typeclasses-contravariant.markdown

 Prelude> :i Contravariant
 ```

-If you get an error, please skip to the bottom of the page for some useful links, however if you have the `contravariant` library floating around from something or other then GREAT!
+If are typing along with all this and get an error, please skip to the bottom of the page for some useful links, however if you have the `contravariant` library floating around or are just happy to take my word for it then GREAT!
 You'll see this:

 ```haskell
 class Contravariant (f :: * -> *) where